anzory/vscode-gppl-support/README.md

 ## Features

 - Syntax highlighting
+- Simple Document Formatting functionality
 - Procedure tree panel with navigation and sorting capability and auto-refresh the tree
+- Go to Definition functionality for procedures
 - Auto-complete & auto-indentation code
-- New auto-complete code functionality: just highlight the variable name and type the function
+- New auto-complete code functionality: just highlight the variable name and type the name of function

 ---